coignard/weblog/README.txt

 WEBLOG

-A minimalistic, plain text-based blog engine written in PHP, inspired by the simplicity and structure of RFC format.
-It's designed to display content as plain text, keeping it simple, light, and easy to set up, with no need for a database.
+A minimalistic, plain text-based blog engine written in PHP, inspired by the simplicity and structure of the RFC format.
+It's designed to display content as plain text, keeping it simple, lightweight, and easy to set up, with no need for a database.

 LICENSE